mitgit30/ShellMate/README.md

 - continuing an operational conversation
 - pausing for deployment approval
 - resuming the structured pipeline after approval
+- preserving the latest generated website context
 - keeping server-specific context across turns

-Statefulness is especially important for structured deployment flows because approvals and execution often happen across multiple messages.
+Statefulness is especially important because:

+- approvals and execution often happen across multiple deployment messages
+- Builder needs to remember the latest generated website so it can refine or reveal the code later

 ## Observability